Being Trans on Grindr: Desire, Doubt, and Showing Up

 I do.
 They squeal.
 “An Australian guy?
 AND he’s hot?
 Girl, get on that.”

 “Okay, okay.
 Let’s just make sure he’s not a chaser,” I say, feeling affirmed by their approval but doubtful that this guy could want anything more than to fulfill his trans-girl-hookup fantasy.
-Grindr has always been this mix of fear and possibility—a space that’s as unpredictable as it is necessary.
+Grindr has always been about possibility—a space that’s both unpredictable but necessary.
 It’s the only place where I feel both seen and unsure about what people see in me.
 It turns out that this guy actually wants to talk before sexting.
 Thank god.
 My doubt slips away as we spend hours sending long-winded messages about how proud we are to be queer.

 Before I can blink, we’re on his grey sofa, and I feel the weight of needing to prove myself.
 If I kiss his arm enough, if I hold my breath so he doesn’t feel me exhale, maybe he’ll find my trans body pretty enough.
 Tonight, I have to make it about him.